Training - ISoP Mid Year Training Course

 Mid-year training course – Makati-Manila (Philippines)

-This three day-course is conducted to leverage the Pharmacovigilance expertise of ISoP and is designed for interdisciplinary groups to learn and work together in order to enhance patient safety when medicines are used.
+This three day-course was conducted to leverage the Pharmacovigilance expertise of ISoP and designed for interdisciplinary groups to learn and work together in order to enhance patient safety when medicines are used.

-On day 2, there will be half-day session on the statistical and epidemiological tools that will assist the PV practitioners to understand and make decisions on risk-benefit judgment.
-Various perspectives from regulators, industry, clinicians, and committee decision makers will be studied.
-Then, the recognition of the medical manifestations of Adverse Drug Events will be studied in the afternoon, taking into account the perspectives of specialists who sees these drug induced conditions by way of referrals, and how to manage these conditions, how to communicate with patients.
-If session time permits, patients will be invited in a guided focus group discussion to obtain a reality of how they cope with ADEs and how they can contribute to global reporting.
+On day 2, there was a half-day session on the statistical and epidemiological tools that assist the PV practitioners to understand and make decisions on risk-benefit judgment.
+Various perspectives from regulators, industry, clinicians, and committee decision makers were also studied.
+Then, the recognition of the medical manifestations of Adverse Drug Events was studied in the afternoon, taking into account the perspectives of specialists who sees these drug induced conditions by way of referrals, and how to manage these conditions, how to communicate with patients.
+Patients were invited in a guided focus group discussion to obtain a reality of how they cope with ADEs and how they can contribute to global reporting.

-The last day will be devoted to the study of using laboratory to support ADR investigations, and how hospital laboratory results as gleamed from patient charts can be used for research and early identification of life-threatening ADRs.
-There will be also a session on new trends in education and training of PV in health professional schools.
+The last day was devoted to the study of using laboratory to support ADR investigations, and how hospital laboratory results as gleamed from patient charts can be used for research and early identification of life-threatening ADRs.
+There was also a session on new trends in education and training of PV in health professional schools.

-At the end of the course, the participants are expected to appreciate the complexities of pharmacovigilance and be able to better use appropriate tools to advance better detection, monitoring, reporting and prevention.
-Risk management is another important course content that will align regulators and industry to promote product safety.
-Hands- on interactive tasks, panel discussions and lectures will be the main instructional approaches.
+At the end of the course, the participants were expected to appreciate the complexities of pharmacovigilance and be able to better use appropriate tools to advance better detection, monitoring, reporting and prevention.
+Risk management was another important course content that will align regulators and industry to promote product safety.
+Hands- on interactive tasks, panel discussions and lectures were the main instructional approaches.

-This course is aimed to engage all interested pharmacovigilance professionals in a regulatory, industry, hospital, university or community setting.
+This course was aimed to engage all interested pharmacovigilance professionals in a regulatory, industry, hospital, university or community setting.

 - Introduction to Management and Management in everyday practice (Re Chapters of the PV curriculum are chapters 11, 12, and 13)